 Some elements of the outplacement package:

-- Agreement detailing services to be provided as well as covenants in place in consideration of accepting the agreement – confidentiality, prohibition on further claims etc.
+- Agreement detailing services to be provided as well as covenants in place in consideration of accepting the agreement.
+For example – confidentiality, prohibition on further claims etc.

-- Career assessment tool – this may be the time for the employee to revisit their career choices or they may desire a vocation less likely to be disrupted in similar future circumstances.
+- Career assessment tool – this may be the time for the employee to revisit their career choices.
+They may also desire a vocation less likely to have disruption in similar future circumstances.
 Assessments can also confirm current career choices and provide more confidence in an ongoing job search for similar employment

 - Creation of a personalized Job Search Plan / Network Development / Self Marketing strategies